About Jane

 Jane Dalton is a creativity mentor, expressive arts facilitator, artist, and lifelong educator with nearly four decades of experience helping people of all ages reconnect with their natural ability to create.
 From young children to adults, she creates welcoming, inclusive spaces where art-making becomes a powerful pathway to confidence, joy, authenticity, and well-being.
 Her gentle, encouraging approach invites participants to slow down, notice deeply, and express themselves freely, grounded in the belief that everyone is inherently creative.
 A Professor of Art Education at the University of North Carolina at Charlotte, Jane holds a Ph.D. in Expressive Arts in Education and an M.F.A. in Textile Design and Weaving, and is a Registered Expressive Arts Consultant Educator (REACE).
 In 2025, she received the North Carolina Higher Education Art Educator of the Year, and, in 2026 the National Art Education Association Higher Education Art Educator of the Year.

-Creativity and well-being are at the heart of my creative practice.
-For over 35 years, I have participated in meditation, yoga, and contemplative practices.
-During that time I have also taught art and have been a practicing artist.
-My work has appeared in solo and group exhibitions throughout the United States and can be found in private and corporate collections.
-I also maintain an on-going expressive arts practice integrating a variety of contemplative practices.
-At the heart of mindful expressive arts practices is a deep attentiveness where mind, heart, and senses are open and receptive to the moment just as it is.
+Creativity and well-being are at the heart of my mindful creative practice.
+For over 35 years, I have engaged in meditation, yoga, and contemplative practices alongside teaching art and maintaining an active studio practice.
+My work has been exhibited in solo and group exhibitions throughout the United States and is held in private and corporate collections.
+I also sustain an ongoing expressive arts practice grounded in mindfulness, integrating awareness-based approaches that support presence, reflection, and creative exploration.
+At the heart of mindful expressive arts practice is a deep attentiveness, where mind, heart, and senses are open and receptive to the present moment, just as it is.

-Jane maintains a fibers arts studio practice and enjoys the practice of slow stitching that fills a space in her life that calls out for solitude and creativity.
+I maintain a fiber arts studio practice and enjoy the process of slow stitching, which creates space in my life for solitude and creativity.
 Painting with both thread and pigment envelops me in a deeply meditative state.
-Engaging in the expressive arts can be a powerful way to promote mindfulness and self-care.
-Jane also enjoys visual journaling, writing, poetry, creative movement and music.
-Through creative practice and reflection she aims to find beauty, everyday, in every moment.
-Each work is unique, coming from a deep and personal place within.
-The process is intuitive and soulful.
+Engaging in the expressive arts is a powerful way I cultivate mindfulness and self-care.
+I also enjoy visual journaling, writing, poetry, creative movement, and music.
+Through creative practice and reflection, I aim to find beauty every day, in every moment.
+Each work is unique, emerging from a deep and personal place within.
+My process is intuitive, mindful, and soulful.

 Education